Did you know that people with self-love are healthier people?

 I remember early in our marriage I never took the time to invest in myself.
 There was so much guilt around spending time and money on myself.
 My self-esteem was low, I didn’t have self-love.
 I always had a reason that I didn’t take time for myself but the truth was…I didn’t love myself.
 I didn’t feel I was worth the money or the time to take care of myself.

 Eventually, headaches started, brain fog set in and I found myself getting short tempered.
 Caring for the children became an exhausting chore instead of an enjoyment.
-I didn’t feel good and it was taking a toll on my house hold.
+I didn’t feel good and it was taking a toll on my household.
 I guess I looked at it as selfish to invest in myself, but that was a lie.
-By not taking time and energy to eat healthy and listen to my body I ended up with a few short hospital stays and got a glimpse of what I was putting my family through.
+By not taking time and energy to eat healthily and listen to my body I ended up with a few short hospital stays and got a glimpse of what I was putting my family through.

 My family not only wanted me to be healthy they NEEDED me to be healthy.
 My husband needed encouragement and support.
 My kids needed a great example to look up to and a mom who had the patience for tiny tot’s messes.
 By not having self-love I was damaging our finances, my marriage and my ability to be a good mother.